jacobrufel-coder/NNCoffeeOperationalDatabase/README.md

 Customers

-Each customer is identified by a unique Customer ID.
+A Unique Customer ID is assigned to differentiate
 Attributes stored for each customer include Number of Sales, First Name, Last Name, and Email Address.

 Sales

 Each sale is identified by a unique Sale ID.
 Attributes include Customer ID, Sale Type (In-Store, B2B, or Digital), Drink ID, and Sale Total.
-Every sale must include at least one Drink ID.
+At least one Drink ID is included in every Sale

 Buildings